-Smoking and E-cigarettes: What Teens Need to Know
+Smoking and E-cigarettes: What Parents Need to Know About the Risks of Tobacco Use

 Many people think that the only people harmed by tobacco and nicotine use are smokers who have smoked for a long time.
 The fact is that tobacco and nicotine use can be harmful to everyone.
 This includes unborn babies and people who don't smoke.